Bishop John Guernsey

 Anglican Diocese of the Mid-Atlantic

 Bishop John A.M.
-Guernsey was elected to be the first Bishop of the Diocese of the Mid-Atlantic of the Anglican Church in North America on May 21, 2011.
-He was invested by Archbishop Robert Duncan on September 10, 2011.
+Guernsey served as the Bishop of the Diocese of the Mid-Atlantic of the Anglican Church in North America, serving from 2011 until his retirement in 2023.

 Bishop Guernsey lives in Woodbridge, Va. with his wife, Meg Phillips Guernsey.
 They have two married children and four spectacular grandchildren.